JetBrains/kotlin-web-site/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

  target ECMAScript 6 also.

 Any Kotlin code that is part of the project as well as the standard library that ships with Kotlin is transpiled to JavaScript.
 However, this excludes any JVM or Java framework or library used.
+Any file that is not Kotlin will be ignored during compilation.

 The Kotlin compiler tries to comply with the following goals or principles: